 9. Grade Appeals.
-In 1000- and 2000-level courses, students may appeal a final grade by filling out a form available from Carla Blount, Program Assistant, in the Department office (4008 TUR).
-Grade appeals may result in a higher, unchanged, or lower final grade.
+In 1000- and 2000-level courses, students may appeal a final grade by contacting Carla Blount at cblount@ufl.edu.

 10. Course Evaluations.
 Toward the end of the semester, you will receive email messages asking you to go online and evaluate this course: https://evaluations.ufl.edu/evals/Default.aspx